Aflac Medicare Supplement Review

 • Medicare Part B excess charges (the amount that providers can bill above Medicare’s approved amount).

-• Eligibility: Unlike Plan F, Plan G is available to all Medicare beneficiaries, regardless of when they became eligible for Medicare.
+#2.
+Eligibility: Unlike Plan F, Plan G is available to all Medicare beneficiaries, regardless of when they became eligible for Medicare.

-• Cost-Effectiveness: Many beneficiaries find that Plan G’s lower premiums combined with the modest Part B deductible offer better overall value compared to Plan F, which typically has higher premiums.
+#3.
+Cost-Effectiveness: Many beneficiaries find that Plan G’s lower premiums combined with the modest Part B deductible offer better overall value compared to Plan F, which typically has higher premiums.

-2. Plan N: Lower Premiums with Some Trade-Offs
+Plan N: Lower Premiums, Some Trade-Offs

-Plan N provides solid coverage similar to Plan G but comes with additional out-of-pocket costs.
+Plan N provides solid coverage similar to Plan G but comes with some additional out-of-pocket costs.
 It’s a great option for beneficiaries looking to save on premiums and who don’t mind handling small copayments.

-• Covers 100% of Part B coinsurance, except for a $20 copayment for office visits and a $50 copayment for emergency room visits (waived if admitted).
+• 100% of Part B coinsurance, except for a $20 copayment for office visits and a $50 copayment for emergency room visits (waived if admitted).

-• Does not cover Medicare Part B excess charges (which some providers may bill if they don’t accept Medicare’s standard payment).
+It is important to note that Plan N does not cover Medicare Part B excess charges (which some providers may bill if they don’t accept Medicare’s standard payment).

-3. Plan A: Basic Coverage
+Plan A: Basic Coverage

 Plan A provides minimal coverage and is typically the entry-level Medigap option.
-It covers the essential benefits, such as:

 • Medicare Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are exhausted.